irons163/IRCollectionTableViewModel/README.md

 #### CollectionView

 - Just the same way of `TableViewViewModel`.
-Create a new class `CollectionBrowserViewModel` extends `TableViewBasicViewModel<UITableViewDataSource>`, and Import `IRCollectionTableViewModel`
+Create a new class `CustomCollectionViewModel` extends `TableViewBasicViewModel<UICollectionViewDataSource>`, and Import this `CustomCollectionViewModel` to view controller

 - You can add your init method and register the cell inside

 - For setup `items`, other words, setup the sections/rows you want to show.
-Create `CollectionBrowserSectionItem`  and `CollectionBrowserRowItem`, `CollectionBrowserSectionType`
+Create `CustomCollectionSectionItem`  and `CustomCollectionRowItem`, `CustomCollectionSectionType`

 - Override `UICollectionViewDataSource`